 First, preheat oven to 350°F.

-To a large mixing bowl, add and whisk together your sugar, canola oil, eggs, vanilla extract, and pineapple.
+To a large mixing bowl, add and whisk together the following wet ingredients: sugar, canola oil, eggs, vanilla extract, and pineapple.
+Also, how great is it that you don't need an electric mixer or stand mixer to make this cake?
+I'll never get over my appreciation of that fact!

-Then add your flour, baking powder, baking soda, salt, cardamom, and cinnamon.
+Then add your dry ingredients: flour, baking powder, baking soda, salt, cardamom, and cinnamon.

-Fold in your nuts and freshly grated carrots before dividing and pouring batter evenly into 3 pans.
+Fold in your nuts and freshly grated carrots.
+Divide and pour batter evenly into each prepared pan.
 The batter in each pan will weigh about 380 grams.

-Bake for 30-35 minutes or until you insert a toothpick into your cake and it comes out cleanly.
+Bake in preheated oven for 30-35 minutes or until you insert a toothpick into your cake and it comes out cleanly.

 Let cakes cool in pans about 10 minutes before transferring to a wire rack to cool completely.